ericsfeed/react-magic/README.md

 touch services/magic.js
 touch services/trackAuth.js
 ```
-After setting up the file structure, paste in the file contents for each from this project.
+After setting up the file structure, paste in the file contents from this project.

 #### Add the components